OSA413/Sonic4_ModLoader/README.md

 sudo pacman -S gtk4 libadwaita
 ```

-To get AMBPatcher working, you need to install .Net 6 via `protontricks`.
+Also, to get AMBPatcher working, you need to install .Net 6 via `protontricks`.

 You also should use the `_linux` distribution of the Mod Loader